Flagstaff War: Battle of Ōhaeawai

 A debate occurred between Kawiti and the Ngatirangi chief Pene Taui as to the site of the next battle; Kawiti eventually agreed to the request to fortify Pene Taui's pā at Ōhaeawai.

-Although it was now the middle of the southern winter, Lieutenant Colonel Despard insisted on resuming the campaign immediately with troops from the 58th and 99th Regiments, Royal Marines and a detachment of artillery they sailed across the bay to the mouth of the Kerikeri River and began to march inland to Ōhaeawai, where Kawiti had built formidable defences around Pene Taui's pā; the inner palisade, 3 m high, was built using Puriri logs.
+Although it was now the middle of the southern winter, Lieutenant Colonel Despard insisted on resuming the campaign immediately with troops from the 58th and 99th Regiments, Royal Marines and a detachment of artillery they sailed across the bay to the mouth of the Kerikeri River and began to march inland to Ōhaeawai, where Kawiti had built formidable defences around Pene Taui's pā; the inner palisade, 3 m high, was built using pūriri logs.
 In front of the inner palisade was a ditch in which the warriors could shelter and reload their muskets, then fire through gaps in the two outer palisades.
 The conditions were atrocious: continual rain and wind on wet and sticky mud.
 It was several days before the entire expedition was gathered at the Waimate Mission, by which time Despard was apoplectic, so much so that when Tāmati Wāka Nene arrived with 250 men, Despard said that if he had wanted the assistance of savages, he would have asked for it.
 Fortunately, the interpreter delivered a completely different message.

 The British troops arrived before the Ōhaeawai pā on 23 June and established a camp about 500 m away.
 On the summit of a nearby hill (Puketapu), they established a four-gun battery.
 They opened fire next day and continued until dark, but did very little damage to the palisade.
 The next day, the guns were brought to within 200 m of the pā.
 The bombardment continued for another two days, but still caused very little damage.
 Partly this was due to the elasticity of the flax covering the palisade, but the main fault was a failure to concentrate the cannon fire on one area of the defences.

 After two days of bombardment without effecting a breach, Despard ordered a frontal assault.
 He was, with difficulty, persuaded to postpone this pending the arrival of a 32-pound naval gun, which came the next day, 1 July.
 However an unexpected sortie from the pā resulted in the temporary occupation of the knoll on which Tāmati Wāka Nene had his camp and the capture of Nene's colours – the Union Jack.
 The Union Jack was carried into the pā.
 There it was hoisted, upside down, and at half-mast high, below the Māori flag, which was a Kākahu (Māori cloak).